Zero HIV Stigma

 There should no shame in taking care of your health.

 The sooner you know you have HIV, the sooner you can begin treatment.
 The only way to know if you have HIV is to get yourself tested.
 SHCS offers confidential HIV testing at the Student Health and Wellness Center with an appointment during normal business hours.
-Additionally, anonymous HIV testing is offered monthly at the LGBTQIA+ Resource Center.

 The Centers for Disease Control and Prevention (CDC) recommends that everyone 13-64 years old get an HIV test at least once in their lifetime.
 If you are sexually active or share needles, then it is recommended that you get yourself tested at least every 6 months.